Science in the Age of Experience

 Next Generation of Rapid Parametric Geological Modelling

-Abstract: Mining companies are now able to deploy variety of different sensors that can provide real time instrumentation of mining exploration and operations including: measuring while drilling, measuring while operating, autonomous vehicles, robots, and UAVs.
+Mining companies are now able to deploy a variety of different sensors that can provide real time instrumentation of mining exploration and operations including: measuring while drilling, measuring while operating, autonomous vehicles, robots, and UAVs.
 This is the “Mining Internet of Things.”
 Business decisions that today take days or weeks and are made from estimated data will be made in minutes from a fusion of estimated and actual data, supported by automated processes and informed by simulation of possible scenarios and their consequences to upstream and downstream processes.
 This results in substantial gains in time savings, accuracy, transparency, and business agility for making informed decisions on a timely manner.
-This vision can only be turned into reality if based on a new generation of software applications that use an architecture that is capable of making machines and humans to "talk' in the same language.
-This is enabled by applying the same principles of the Semantic Web, which is based on technologies such as eXtensible Markup Language (XML) and the Resource Description Framework (RDF).
+This vision can only be turned into reality if based on a new generation of software applications that use an architecture that is capable of making machines and humans to ´talk´ the same language.
+This is enabled by applying the same principles of the Semantic Web, which is based on technologies such as extensible Markup Language (XML) and the Resource Description Framework (RDF).

 This session describes the conceptual building blocks the app is based on and outlines what will become possible by having the mining value chain modelled through the Semantic Modelling framework fully integrated into a business platform.

-Abstract: This session presents an innovative approach to the rapid creation of geological models using technology pioneered in the Life Sciences domain combined with traditional geological modelling techniques.
-Photographic images and remote sensing data are converted into geometrical shapes using 3DS BIOVIA and GEOVIA applications.
+This session presents an innovative approach to the rapid creation of geological models using technology pioneered in the Life Sciences domain combined with traditional geological modelling techniques.
+Photographic images and remote sensing data are converted into geometrical shapes using BIOVIA and GEOVIA applications.

 BIOVIA Pipeline Pilot is a graphical scientific authoring application that automates the scientific analysis of data, enabling users across the enterprise to rapidly explore, visualize and report research results.
 GEOVIA Surpac is the world’s leading geology and mine planning system and together they provide a new image analytics capability.